AmitBokoDev/9gag-post-filter/README.md

 - Mark spammer accounts
 - Show days next to the username on every post
 - Hide users with less than X amount of days
-- Hide anonymous 9GAGGER posts
 - Hide users with blue checkmarks
 - Hide 'Promoted' posts
+- ~Hide anonymous 9GAGGER posts~ [9gag removed anons]
-- Hide posts by tags or words in the title
+- ~Hide posts by tags or words in the title~ [This is now a native option in the settings]

 ## How to install
 Chrome: [Download on the Chrome webstore](https://chrome.google.com/webstore/detail/9gag-post-filter/ajkipkkhchaaccpbpkclolpebkgbmodl)\